Selena Gomez, in the docu-series «Dear» the story of coexistence with Lupus. Illness, symptoms and treatments - breaking latest news - Breaking Latest News

 What is Lupus

-systemic as it can affect various organs and systems, such as the skin, joints, heart, kidneys, brain.

-On the occasion of world day of Lupus, which occurs on May 10, on the initiative of the World Lupus Federationa global coalition of patient associations, aims to spread awareness of this disabling pathology and the impact it has on those affected, who are sometimes still victims of stigma, also because in many cases lupus is still mistakenly considered contagious, especially when it presents with skin rashes including the typical butterfly manifestation on the face and with erythematous lesions (in areas exposed to the sun).
+On the occasion of World Lupus Day, which occurs on May 10, on the initiative of the World Lupus Federationa global coalition of patient associations, aims to spread awareness of this disabling pathology and the impact it has on those affected, who are sometimes still victims of stigma, also because in many cases lupus is still mistakenly considered contagious, especially when it presents with skin rashes including the typical butterfly manifestation on the face and with erythematous lesions (in areas exposed to the sun).

 He prefers women